How small businesses can stay on top of financial management

 Without good records, filing taxes and necessary reports with your state government can become burdensome.
 Good financial management practices make the process much less arduous.

 When you practice good financial management, you have a leg-up.
 You're not scrambling at the end of each quarter; you aren't surprised by the numbers at any given time.
 Effective financial management reduces costly mistakes with the state and IRS, too.

 Staying on top of all the accounts can be time-consuming, taking you away from actually growing your business.
 Fortunately, today's technology offers several options when it comes to financial management.
 Programs that allow you to manage your accounts payable and receivable, along with payroll and inventory, can provide an integrated view of your business financials.

-According to a 2015 survey from SCORE (Service Corps of Retired Executives), 40 percent of small business owners say the worst part of owning a business is dealing with bookkeeping and taxes.1 A recent Intuit survey showed that QuickBooks customers saved an average of 11 hours per month by using the software.
+A recent Intuit survey showed that QuickBooks customers saved an average of 11 hours per month by using the software.1

 Business financial software also helps keep track of inventory and sales, so you can quickly see what is happening, assess who still owes you money (and how much you owe) and generate follow-up invoices, reconcile your accounts and statements, and generate financial reports, quickly and easily.

 It can take a little time to set up a bookkeeping program, but once you have it integrated into your business, you should become more efficient at accounting and payroll tasks — and it should become easier to prepare your taxes and reports.